Ybrittoom/crawler_example/introducao.md

     a opçao de selecionar o site e mostrar so as imagens escrever e explicar o codigo do server.js e script.js fazer a estilizaçao das imagens
-}
+    corrigir a aparencia(nao mostra a imagem) no html }
 dependencias {
     axios,